Digital Tape Recording System

-The DA-88 was a digital multitrack recording device introduced by the TASCAM division of the TEAC Corporation in 1993.
+Digital Tape Recording System (DTRS) is a signal recording and playback medium developed by TASCAM, a division of the TEAC Corporation, that was stored on Hi8 video cassettes.
+It allowed up to 108 minutes of continuous digital multitrack recording on a single tape.

+Overview

+The first device to use the format was the DA-88.
 This modular, digital multitrack device uses tape as the recording medium and could record up to eight tracks simultaneously.
 It also allowed multiple DA-88 devices to be combined to record 16 or more tracks.
 The first models in the series (the TASCAM DA-88, DA-38, DA-98 and Sony PCM-800) recorded at 16-bit resolution.
 TASCAM later introduced the DA-98HR and DA-78HR, which recorded at 24-bit resolution and sample rates up to 48 kHz (for DA-78HR) and 192 kHz (for DA-98HR, suitable for recording high-resolution audio).
-Audio data was stored in the DTRS (Digital Tape Recording System) format on Hi8 video cassettes, allowing up to 108 minutes of continuous recording on a single tape.

 In 1995, the TASCAM DA-88 won the Emmy award for technical excellence.
 The affordability and digital format of the DA-88 led to sales of more than 60,000 units by 1999.
 At that time, it was the biggest product in the history of TASCAM.Because of its reliability and durability, the DA-88 and its subsequent fellow units continue to be used by aficionados.